Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 |  C-685757   |  Hydrogen Peroxide  |       795        |
 |  C-685078   |    Glycol Ethers    |       839        |
 |  C-685187   |  Hydrogen Peroxide  |       868        |

+## For each consumer, what is the purchase quantity and purchase value?